This post may contain affiliate links. Please read our disclosure policy.

 No, they won't hold together properly as bars, so I'd recommend using our recipe for homemade protein bars instead!

-Why is my dough too dry to hold together as protein balls?
+Why is my dough too dry to hold together?

 If your unformed batter is dry and crumbly, add more wet ingredients like peanut butter or honey to help with binding.
 Be sure to taste the batter as you go and add wet ingredients slowly.
 If you need more sweetness, add more honey, but add moisture sparingly or your bites will end up too soft to hold their shape.